eugenpirogoff/pirogoff.me/content/posts/2018-lovebox-v2.md

 ![Raspberry and GIOP breadboard](https://www.pirogoff.me/images/lovebox_v1_4.jpg)

-Since there is an other event coming up where the Lovebox is needed, it's time to rebuild and make a improved version 2.
+Since there is an other event coming up where the Lovebox is needed again, it's time to rebuild and make a improved version 2.

 Let's think about it.